If you think a Highway 395 road trip is no more than the byway to get you from Los Angeles to the ski slopes of Mammoth Mountain, think again!

 Afterward, be sure to check out Lake Crowley with its bizarre but beautiful stone columns.
 Its otherworldliness is spectacular and will remind you a bit of Icelandic landscapes.

-I can’t think of anything more enjoyable after a long hike than soaking in a natural hot spring; especially at sunset with panoramic views of the mountains and valley!
+I can’t think of anything more enjoyable after a long drive than soaking in a natural hot spring; especially at sunset with panoramic views of the mountains and valley!

 Luckily, beautiful Mono County has so many natural hot springs all up and down the region, with many of them not at all far from Highway 395.